5 Sources

 Copy Link

-Indian conglomerate Adani Group announces plans to invest up to $5 billion in Google's upcoming AI infrastructure hub in southern India, highlighting the massive capital influx into India's rapidly expanding data center market.
+Indian conglomerate Adani Group is planning to invest up to $5 billion in Google's upcoming AI infrastructure hub in southern India, marking a significant commitment to the country's rapidly expanding data center sector and AI infrastructure development.

-Indian conglomerate Adani Group, led by billionaire Gautam Adani, has announced plans to invest up to $5 billion in Google's upcoming artificial intelligence infrastructure hub in southern India
+Indian conglomerate Adani Group, led by billionaire Gautam Adani, is planning to invest up to $5 billion in Google's upcoming artificial intelligence infrastructure hub in southern India

 1